openstack/releases/doc/source/stein/schedule.rst

 -------------------------------------

-The release deadline for projects using the release:cycle-trailing model that follow the main release cycle is set to 13 June, 2019.
+The release deadline for projects using the release:cycle-trailing model that follow the main release cycle is set to 11 July, 2019.

 Project-specific events
 =======================